Use ShareFile with Citrix Endpoint Management

 For an integration only with storage zone connectors, you don’t use the storage zones controller administrative console.
 That interface requires a Citrix Files administrator account, which isn’t necessary for this solution.
 As a result, you run a PowerShell script to prepare the storage zones controller for use without the Citrix Files control plane.
 The script does the following:

 - Registers the current storage zones controller as a primary storage zones controller.
-You can later join secondary storage zones controller to the primary controller.
+You can later join a secondary storage zones controller to the primary controller.

 - Creates a zone and sets the passphrase for it.